ONDC-Official/ONDC-FIS-Specifications/api/components/docs/stage-order.md

 ---

 ### Initiation
-Buyer app makes an `init` call with the details of the investor, order, the fulfillment choice and the bank a/c from where the investor want to make the payment
+Buyer app makes an `init` call with the details of the investor, order, the fulfillment choice and the bank a/c from where the investor want to make the payment and the payment method.
+Buyer app takes a clickwrap consent from the investor on the TnC, performs 2fa and sends those details.

-If everything is ready, seller app responds with different payment options through which the investor can make the payment to complete this order.
-And the order is created in draft state.
-The terms and conditions to be accepted by the investor is also sent in the response.
+Seller app checks all the inputs and the order is created in draft state.
+The payment URL is sent in the response.

-##### Payment Options
-**New Mandate Registration**
-`amount` represents the mandate limit.
-It should be atleast the sip instalment amount.
-Distributor can propose a number, but AMC will have the final say on this.

-**Existing Mandate Selection**
-If the investor has an existing mandate, AMC will send that along with masked bank a/c number against which the mandate is registered.

-**Netbanking**
-For one time payment, if netbanking is supported for the given investor's bank a/c, AMC will respond with this option.

-**UPI Collect**
-For one time payment, if upi collect is supported for the given investor's bank a/c, AMC will respond with this option.

 Order in `CREATED` state marks the end of this stage.